 Campers will find a variety of campgrounds conveniently located around the shoreline of Truman Lake.
 Most campgrounds have paved roads, shower buildings, laundry facilities, and level campsites.
-Many sites have electricity, fire rings, picnic tables, and lantern hanging posts.
+Flush toilets and shower buildings are seasonal.
+Many sites have electricity, fire rings, picnic tables, frost-free hydrants, and lantern hanging posts.

 Corps of Engineers Campground Rules:

 - Quiet hours are from 10:00 p.m. to 6:00 a.m.
 This includes turning off radios and generators at 10:00 p.m.
 Visitors are not permitted during this time.

 - All pets must be kept on a 6 foot leash at all times.

 - You may have 3 tents OR a wheeled camping unit and 2 tents on a site.

 - All vehicles must remain on paved or graveled surfaces.
 Parking of vehicles on the grass (or what should be grass) is not allowed.
 Extra parking is available at restroom facilities.
 Boat trailers may be parked on the grass adjacent to the campsite.